bamason2/ttp451-module/docs/labs/Lab_2.md

 ![image](figs/lab2/fig_16_design_table_2.png)

-You may copy the data to other programs such as Excel by selecting [Edit >> Copy Design Data] from the menu or right click the mouse on any part of the Design Table and select Copy.
+You may copy the data to other programs such as Excel by selecting [Edit >> Copy Design Data] from the menu or right click the mouse on any part of the Design Table and select [Copy].
 For the case study, we need to export the design into a *.csv file.
 Save the design as “Classical_F.csv”.

 ![image](figs/lab2/fig_17_doe_export_1.png)